Thermally driven quantum refrigerator autonomously resets superconducting qubit: Supplementary Information

 To model the measurements of Fig.~2, we solve a Lindblad quantum master equation: We model the waveguides as zero-temperature baths (with average occupation numbers of 0).
 The qudits can interact with such baths just through spontaneous emission~\cite{carmichael1973}.
-We have suppressed the time dependence of $\rho$ in our notation. $\Gamma_{i = 1, 2}$ denotes the rate at which qudit $Q_i$ couples to its waveguide. $\Gamma_{3}$, $Q_3$'s natural energy-relaxation rate, is related to the qubit's energy-relaxation time $T_{\rm relax}$ through $\Gamma_{3} = 1/T_{\rm relax}$.
-The dissipator superoperator $\mathcal{D}$ is defined through for operators $A$ and $B$.
+We have suppressed the time dependence of $\rho$ in our notation.
+At all times $t$, $\rho$ approximately equals the tensor product of the qudits' reduced states, $\rho_i$: $\rho = \rho_{\rm 1} \otimes \rho_{\rm 2} \otimes \rho_{\rm 3}$. $\Gamma_{i = 1, 2}$ denotes the rate at which qudit $Q_i$ couples to its waveguide. $\Gamma_{E}$, $Q_3$'s natural energy-relaxation rate, is related to the qubit's energy-relaxation time $T_{\rm relax}$ when refrigerator is inactive through $\Gamma_{E} = 1/T_{\rm relax}$.
+The dissipator superoperator $\mathcal{D}$ is defined through for operators $\hat A$ and $\hat B$.